Acakua/ble-mesh-gradient-routing-nrf54/README.rst

    :local:
    :depth: 2

-The Bluetooth® Mesh chat sample demonstrates how to use the mesh network to facilitate communication between nodes by text, using the :ref:`bt_mesh_chat_client_model`.
+The Bluetooth® Mesh chat sample demonstrates how to use the mesh network to facilitate communication between nodes by text, using the :ref:`bt_mesh_gradient_server_model`.

 See the subpages for detailed documentation on the sample and its internal model.